the-real-robot-anna/stuff/Project - Rock Concert in your Living Room/README.md

 ![Modules](assets/modules.png)

-### IN 1.
+### Module 1.
 Microphone input

-#### Plan A: FAIL
+#### Test 1: FAIL
-I purchased KY-037 microphone sensor modules from AZ-Delivery, but their product description is misleading!!! :( It said it's an audio microphone but it's really a sound-detector with a threshold.
+KY-037 microphone sensor module: wrong type of sensor.
+This is a sound-detector with a threshold.
 Eg. it sends a digital signal if it hears a clap.
-The output analog signal is too weak to use without ampliication.
-A lot of forum posts about this.
+The output analog signal is too weak to use as an audio sampler.
-#### Plan B:
-Test 2: MAX-4466 sensors which (apparently) contain a preamp and these should output an analog audio signal.
+#### Test 2: FAIL
+MAX-4466 mic + onboard amp should have worked, but it didn't.
 ![Circuit mic](assets/module1_mic.png)
 ![Circuit mic](research/research_IN_mic3/waveform.png)

-#### Plan C: ()
-If the MAX-4466 doesn't work, then order individual components and follow Bitluni's tutorial:
+I have tested 12 different sets of code, 3 different processors (2 x Arduino and 1x ELEGOO), many many different wirings, many different LEDs, even adding capacitors to reduce noise on the power circuit.
+Now I've come to the conclusion that the MAXX-4466 is dead.
+And in fact: the supplier has several bad reviews, where buyers complain about defective units.

+I don't have time to order a different mic before the end of this lesson, so I'll complete the project in my own time next month.
+Reminder to self: here's a good idea for an audio input circuit that actually does work.
 https://www.youtube.com/watch?v=SToBPCajwc0&ab_channel=bitluni

-### IN 2.
-Passive "beat detector" circuit
+### Module 2.
-xxx

-### IN 3.
-Passive high-pass audio filter
-xxx

-### IN 4.
-Passive low-pass audio filter
-xxx

-### OUT 1.
 Single multi-color LED output

-#### 1. Test light intensity: solid color
+#### Test light intensity: solid color: PASS
 Eg. 0, 0, 255 might make green; but what if you instead send 0, 0, 125?
 Does this make a dull green?
-  --> yes!! you can get different brightness
+  --> yes!!

-#### 2. Test color scale
+#### 2. Test color scale: PASS
 Make a simple for-loop from 0 - 255 and cycle up and down.
 What happens when you send that signal to the LED?
   --> yes!!